zitrosolrac/datajoint-tutorial/beginner/building-first-pipeline/python/child-table.rst

 Dependency in action
 --------------------
-Now that we have the ``Session`` table defined, let's populate this table with some data, using techniques we learned in:doc:`populating-data`.
+Now that we have the ``Session`` table defined, let's populate this table with some data, using techniques we learned :doc:`inserting-data`.
 Remember that we can only perform experiments on a mouse that exists in the ``Mouse`` table:

 .. code-block:: python